OmkarN4321/Stoxy/README.md

 ### This is still an ongoing project, more features will be added.

-This is a simple stock adviser which gives calls by analysing stock charts.
+##### This is a simple stock adviser which gives calls by analysing stock charts.
+##### The web app basically fetches the stock's technical indicator data from twelevdata API and the data is analysed to return either a BUY, SELL or HOLD call.
+##### Alphavantage API is also used for some helpful company related data but the endpoint isn't returning any data recently so the feature was removed in the latest build.
-This project is severely limited because there aren't many reliable free apis for stock data and this is also the reason why it only supports the US stock market.
+##### This project is severely limited because there aren't many reliable free apis for stock data and this is also the reason why it only supports the US stock market.

 ## Commands to run